Mr Whitby had excused himself and departed the Police Station.

 Mr Cantrelle was found shot dead in Paris.
 He was found in a solitary cul-de-sac, with a bullet to his head.

 Once Mr Whitby comprehended the magnitude that these revelations signified, he came to the eventual conclusion that he had committed a grievous mistake and injustice.
 He began to recall the duplicitous gestures manifested at times of Mr Duvauchelle.

 Verily, he had freed the actual killer of the Lady Arrington, who he had been present with the night before, at the Murray's.

 He headed forthwith to the nightclub to enquire about Miss Schiller's immediate whereabouts.
-She was not there, and when he headed to her residence, she was told by a neighbour that she had left the city.
+She was not there, and when he headed to her residence, he was told by a neighbour that she had left the city.

 When he had asked, whither did she go, the neighbour did not know, because Miss Schiller did not mention her destination.